contao/docs-archive/api/hooks/indexPage.md

-# indexPage #
+# indexPage

 The `indexPage` hook is triggered when a page's content is added to the search index.
-It passes the content, the data and ... as arguments and does not expect a return value.
+It passes the content, the data and the data collected for indexing so far as arguments and does not expect a return value.
 It is available from version 3.0.0.

-## Parameters ##
+## Parameters

 1. *string* `$strContent`